WHAT IS DRAGON CON? WHAT ARE ETERNAL MEMBERS?

 For example, if the Eternal Membership is $2500 and you’ve already paid $150 for your regular membership then you will be able to upgrade to the EM for $2350.
 Always ask about this BEFORE you pay.

-Please note that this is a fan website.
+Please note that this is an unofficial fan website.
 Dragon Con can change their policies at any time.
 They are the final word on everything.

 Purchase through the Dragon Con online store at http://store.dragoncon.org/index.php?main_page=product_info&cPath=26&products_id=821.
 The online store shuts down a couple of weeks before and after con.